CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### On Cats and Dogs

 Can you remember, reader, when you and I felt something of the same sort of thing?
 Can you remember those glorious days of fresh young manhood—how, when coming home along the moonlit road, we felt too full of life for sober walking, and had to spring and skip, and wave our arms, and shout till belated farmers' wives thought—and with good reason, too—that we were mad, and kept close to the hedge, while we stood and laughed aloud to see them scuttle off so fast and made their blood run cold with a wild parting whoop, and the tears came, we knew not why?
 Oh, that magnificent young LIFE! that crowned us kings of the earth; that rushed through every tingling vein till we seemed to walk on air; that thrilled through our throbbing brains and told us to go forth and conquer the whole world; that welled up in our young hearts till we longed to stretch out our arms and gather all the toiling men and women and the little children to our breast and love them all—all.
-Ah! they were grand days, those deep, full days, when our coming life, like an unseen organ, pealed strange, yearnful music in our ears, and our young blood cried out like a war-horse for the battle.
+Ah! they were grand days, those deep, full days, when our coming life, like an unseen organ, pealed strange, <-- cspell:disable -->yearnful<-- cspell:enable --> music in our ears, and our young blood cried out like a war-horse for the battle.
 Ah, our pulse beats slow and steady now, and our old joints are rheumatic, and we love our easy-chair and pipe and sneer at boys' enthusiasm.
 But oh for one brief moment of that god-like life again!

 ![alt text](assets/revised-cropped/r15.jpg){: .def}